matomo-org/developer-documentation/docs/jstracker-core.md

 To execute tests for a specific module use the `module` URL parameter, for example `&module=core`.

-If you are developing multiple tracker plugins and want to only include tests for a specific tracker plugin (like Travis would do) use the URL parameter `plugin` as in `&plugin=MyPluginName`.
+If you are developing multiple tracker plugins and want to only include tests for a specific tracker plugin (like our CI would do) use the URL parameter `plugin` as in `&plugin=MyPluginName`.

 ### Testing private methods that aren't exposed